Sahra Wagenknecht Alliance: Internal disputes

-After the poor result for BSW in the German Federal election, Wagenknecht said that BSWs participation in the government in Thuringia was also responsible for the fail.
-Wagenknecht accused state party Katja Wolf of being partly responsible for the BSW's poor performance in the federal election.
-Wolf built the largest and most successful BSW regional association in Germany.
-She is considered to represent a pragmatic political position and is participating of the Thuringian state government with the CDU and SPD.
+After the poor result for BSW in the German Federal election, Wagenknecht blamed BSWs participation in the government in Thuringia, accusing state party Katja Wolf of being partly responsible for the BSW's poor performance in the federal election.
+Though Wolf built the largest and most successful BSW regional association in Germany, she is considered to represent a pragmatic political position, as opposed to Wagenknecht's more radical position, and under Wolf's leadership BSW is participating of the Thuringian state government with the CDU and SPD.
 Ultimately, Wolf would be challenged for leadership of the Thuringian BSW by Anke Wirsing, who was backed by Wagenknecht.
 In April 2025, Wolf would defeat Wirsing and retain control of the Thuringian branch of the party.

 Later history

 In September 2025, the BSW won 40 seats in the North Rhine-Westphalia local elections.

-On 10 November 2025, Sahra Wagenknecht stepped down as the chair of the party and was replaced by the party's MEP Fabio de Masi.
-However, Wagenknecht stated that she will continue to maintain an "active leadership role" in the party.
+On 10 November 2025, Sahra Wagenknecht stepped down as the chair of the party and was replaced by the party's MEP Fabio De Masi.
+However, Wagenknecht stated that she would continue to maintain an "active leadership role" in the party.

+On 5 January 2026, in the wake of a coalition dispute between the SPD and BSW in Brandenburg, Deputy Minister-President Robert Crumbach announced at a news conference that he was leaving the BSW, calling it unfit for the responsibilities of governing.
+Minister-President Dietmar Woidke dissolved the coalition and formed a new one with the CDU.
+He kept Crumbach, a former SPD member, as deputy Minister-President and finance minister.
+Crumbach later rejoined the SPD in March.
+The two other BSW ministers of the fourth Woidke cabinet, health minister Britta Müller and infrastructure minister Detlef Tabbert, also left the party.
+Crumbach was replaced as BSW state chair by Friederike Benda.
+Three other MPs who left the BSW during the crisis formed their own group We for Brandenburg.

+The BSW won no seats in the 2026 Baden-Württemberg state election and the 2026 Rhineland-Palatinate state election.
+In September 2026, 13 of the 15 BSW members of the Landtag of Thuringia, as well as the entire state executive committee, left the party (and have since regrouped into two parties: Your Vote Counts and Thüringen.Gerecht) in protest of increased public pressure from Wagenknecht to end its participation in the Voigt cabinet.
+This also came days before the 2026 Saxony-Anhalt state election in which Wagenknecht advocated for the party, should it enter that Landtag, to support an independent Minister-President and end its participation in the firewall policy regarding the AfD.
+BSW ended up winning five seats in Saxony-Anhalt.